Town Hall, 1962: Reception

-Lyn Horton, writing for All About Jazz, awarded the album 5 stars, and commented: "In the stream of its apparent freedom, this trio acts with constraints, imposed not by restriction, but by genius.
+Lyn Horton, writing for All About Jazz, awarded the album 5 stars, commenting, "In the stream of its apparent freedom, this trio acts with constraints, imposed not by restriction, but by genius.
 To know what later transpired could only underscore the appreciation of what already exists."
 In a separate review for the same publication, Stuart Broomer also awarded it 5 stars, writing: "This concert is one of the essential Coleman documents, an extension of the raw, angular music he had developed in the early years of his public career... and an increasing sense of fluid group dialogue."